“Pray that your flight not be…on the Sabbath day”?

 Conclusion

 Whenever we read a cryptic passage like this, we have to resist the temptation to jump to the conclusion that fits in with our doctrinal view.
 We have to put our bias aside and put on our detective’s hat.
 The Bible requires clear thinking and careful research.
-If we start with what the passage would have meant to the person saying it and also to his audience, we will be on our way to the correct answer.
+If we start with what the passage would have meant to the person saying it and also to his audience, we have a much better chance of arriving at the correct answer.